 I’ve found a stray dog, what do I do?

 I’ve found a stray cat, what do I do?

 We cannot take in stray animals.
 National RSPCA will collect sick or injured stray cats but due to lack of resources, they don’t normally collect healthy strays.
 Usually, healthy strays are fine but if you are concerned we recommend contacting the Cats Protection.

 I believe an animal is being treated cruelly, what shall I do?

 We are unable to directly prosecute or take action from this branch, as this is the job of the National Inspector team.
-Please contact them on the 24-hour helpline 0300 1234 999.
+Please contact them on the helpline 0300 1234 999.

 How much is it to adopt an animal from you?

 The usual prices are below though these do sometimes differ (for example specific breeds):

 Dogs under 6 months of age – £150